-For the first time, a Fort Collins original foursome will bring sounds from two different worlds to audiences in two different venues.
+For the first time, a Fort Collins original foursome will bring sounds from two different worlds to audiences in two various venues.

 “Both nights will be different completely.
 Different sets different themes of music and production-wise trying to incorporate the fire in the ice,” says Josh Miller.
 “We’re adamant about trying to bring a new show a fresh feel every time there’s so much material in the catalogs.
 We check and see what we played last time and make sure that this show is going to have a different feel.”

 Pink Floyd and the Grateful Dead have little in common.
-In 1977, both bands played what many people consider the finest concerts in their long histories within the span of 24 hours.
-Merging two sounds that do not mix and magically make it morph into a new sound is the heart of Fire and Ice.
+In 1977, both bands played what many people consider the most exceptional concerts in their long histories within the span of 24 hours.
+Merging two sounds that do not mix and magically make it morph into a new music is the heart of Fire and Ice.

-They create the setlist for the show but it is more of a road map to travel through the show and have a great experience.
-They read the crowd and let things flow when there is big connectivity with the audience.
+They create the setlist for the show, but it is more of a road map to travel through the show and have a great experience.
+They read the crowd and let things flow when there is excellent connectivity with the audience.
 “We have fun with it.
-That’s what we’re having a good time knowing we got to get to the end of the show, and we’ve been doing it for 10 years now,” Matt says.
-“See each show is so different and you don’t know how we will get there this time, but you know, we’re all in it and it’s part of the adventure.”
+That’s what we’re having a good time knowing we got to get to the end of the show, and we’ve been doing it for ten years now,” Matt says.
+“See, each show is so different, and you don’t know how we will get there this time, but you know, we’re all in it, and it’s part of the adventure.”